 - We have over 20 years of experience; and

 - If we are particularly worried about what we find, your doctor and/or one of our local heart doctors will be called to review our finding right away.

 How fast will the results be reviewed?

-Within 48 hours of returning the monitor, one of our specially trained therapist will review your EKG and then a heart doctor will dictate the results.
+Within 48 hours of returning the monitor, one of our specially-trained therapists will review your results and then a heart doctor will dictate on them.